 Once you've downloaded the file, open it in your spreadsheet software and you should see something like the following:

 The first 13 rows, ones starting with the "#" sign, are comments and they explain the meaning of columns.
-Here I'll explain some of these with more details:
+Here are the more detailed explanations for some of these rows:

 Type - One of the three main types: task, project or category.

 Title - The title of task, project or category.
 For tasks and projects, you can put a time in the title like "14:00" or "2:30PM" to schedule the task for a specific time.

 Parent - The title of the parent category/project.
 If you've typed "category" under the "Type" column and you leave this cell empty, the category will become the main category.
 Tasks and projects with this field empty are created in the Inbox.
 The main categories will be created if necessary.